 How to Develop an Employee Value Proposition (EVP)

-Just ten years ago, the top concern of any business was getting the sale — the war was on for customers.
-Now, the battle is on for the best employees… and the battlefield is brutal.
+Just ten years ago, the top concern of any business was getting the sale — the war for customers was on.
+Now, the battle is on for talent, for the best employees…and the battlefield is brutal.

 In this battle, your most effective weapon is a solid and attractive employer brand.